Mole Removal in Novato

 Moles, medically known as nevi, are growths on the skin that are usually brown or black.
 They can appear anywhere on the body, alone or in groups.
 Moles occur when the cells in the skin grow in clusters instead of spreading evenly throughout the skin.
 These cells are what give skin its pigment, so moles appear darker than the skin.
 Many moles will darker over time, when exposed to the sun, and during pregnancy.
 It is also common for hairs to grow on the mole.
 Individuals with lighter skin tend to have more moles than those with darker skin, and most people with moles have between 10 and 40.
 Moles are generally harmless, but it is important to know that melanoma, the most serious form of skin cancer, can develop in or around a mole, so knowing your moles is essential to catching signs of cancer early.

-- Call Novato Office Phone Number 415-892-0754 with questions or to schedule your consultation.
+- Call Novato Dermatology Phone Number 415-892-0754 with questions or to schedule your consultation.

 - Schedule Consultation

 - Get Driving Directions